CoDanTheBarbarian/5e_character_creator/README.md

 - Implement a GUI that displays both the CLI process and a preview of the output PDF

-- Complete the database information for Races and Classes
+- Complete the database information for Classes

 - Add a database for spells